pbikes/Hackerrank-python/README.md

-Hackerrank tasks
+#Hackerrank tasks

-Solution in Python
+Solution in Python!